altocodenl/cell/readme.md

 - The value is the rightmost element in each line.
 - When representing a hash, the lines for each of its keys are alphabetically sorted.
 In the example above, `age` comes before any other line for a user hash because it starts with `a`.

 The representation above can be improved by replacing the repeated elements with whitespace.
-This is the **abridged line fourdata** format (or alf).
+This is the **abridged text format** format.

 ```
 users 1 age 32